evilsocket/opensnitch/wiki/Configurations.md

 By default OpenSnitch UI listens on a local Unix socket in /tmp/osui.sock.

 In some distros, /tmp is cleared out every time in a while, so you're encouraged to change it to other location.
+Also, this Unix socket should only be readable by the GUI's user.

 On latest v.1.6.x version, you can change it to unix:///run/user/1000/opensnitch/osui.sock